ThomasLadder69/2023-Headphones-Guide/README.md

 ## 5.1/7.1 Surround Sound

-Sur

-round sound systems provide an immersive audio experience by utilizing multiple speakers to create a three-dimensional soundstage.
+Surround sound systems provide an immersive audio experience by utilizing multiple speakers to create a three-dimensional soundstage.
 In addition to the traditional stereo setups, you have the option to explore 5.1 or 7.1 surround sound configurations.

 ### Differences between Stereo, 5.1, and 7.1 Surround Sound